berehovskyi/apex-stream/docs/Functional-Interfaces/IDoubleBinaryOperator.md

 `STATUS: ACTIVE`

-A functions that takes two arguments of `Double` type and returns an `Double` value.
+A function that takes two arguments of `Double` type and returns a `Double` value.

 **Author** O. Berehovskyi